pantheon-systems/documentation/source/docs/articles/sites/migrate.md

  - New git history
  - Replacement and upgrade to the latest core version from our [Drops-7](https://github.com/pantheon-systems/drops-7), [Drops-6](https://github.com/pantheon-systems/drops-6), or [WordPress](https://github.com/pantheon-systems/wordpress) repository
- - Assignment of the appropriate "vanilla" repository above as the code upstream, used for updating Drupal and WordPress core on the site
+ - Assignment of the appropriate site framework (listed above) as the code upstream, used for core updates

 <div class="alert alert-danger" role="alert"><h4>Reminder</h4>Importing automatically upgrades to the latest version of core.
 It's a best practice to keep core up-to-date to benefit from security and bug fixes, but if you use a site or distribution that relies on an outdated version of core, you may experience incompatibilities.
 If you experience issues, see the troubleshooting documentation for your <a href="https://codex.wordpress.org/Updating_WordPress#Troubleshooting">WordPress</a> or <a href="https://www.drupal.org/troubleshooting"> Drupal</a> upstream.</div>

 The importer accepts either single file site archives or separate archives of the code, database, and files.
 It accepts file uploads up to 100MB, and can download publicly-accessible archives up to 500MB.
-Acceptable file types include tar, zip, or gzip.
+Acceptable file types include `.tar`, `.zip`, `.gzip`, and `.sql`.

 File size limits are per archive.
 Providing three files instead of one effectively increases the entire site import size limit to 1.5GB (500MB code, 500MB database, 500MB files).